 Viewings, Clothing and Jewellery

-For many people there is a desire to spend time with their loved one and see them just “one more time”.
-When there has been some suffering or a sudden death, it can be very comforting to see the person you love, at peace.
+For many people, there is a desire to spend time with their loved one and see them just “one more time”.
+When there has been some suffering or a sudden death, it can be very comforting to see the person you love at peace.

 Vigil or Rosary

-You may decide that you would like the person dressed in their own clothing and jewellery, perhaps a favourite outfit or something they felt comfortable in.
+You may decide you would like the person dressed in their own clothing and jewellery, perhaps a favourite outfit or something they felt comfortable in.
 Be assured your loved one will be fully dressed in the clothing you provide.
-Alternatively, we have a selection of gowns called shrouds which can be purchased.
+Alternatively, we have a selection of gowns which can be purchased.